City of London, United Kingdom

 Permanent | Full Time

-Requirements for this job in London:
+Essential requirements for this role in London:

-Excellent Unity and C# skills
+Excellent technical and engineering skills

 A little bit about the city: London